brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 - **Port Conflicts:**
   - If port 80 is in use by another application, choose a different port
   - Update your browser URL to include the custom port number

+## Important Note: Registry Configuration (`dwse`)

+**Note:** The `dwse` registry key is only required for players that have been previously configured with a setup file that explicitly disabled LDWS.
+This registry setting is NOT needed when LDWS is simply disabled by default on the player.
+For standard LDWS enablement, use the `SetupDWS()` function (Method 1) or the `@brightsign/dwsconfiguration` module (Method 2) as these are the primary solutions for enabling LDWS functionality.

 ## Best Practices